FSTUM/settool-v2/README.md

     python3 manage.py makemessages -l de

-Then edit the .po files, e.g. guidedtours/locale/de/LC_MESSAGES/django.po. poedit is an excellent GUI for this!
+Then edit the .po files, e.g. `guidedtours/locale/de/LC_MESSAGES/django.po`.
+Poedit is an excellent GUI for this!

 Finally, create the .mo files with the new translations: